 Make initial contact with other regulators that may also be considered the group-wide supervisor and informally suggest your state may be the group-wide supervisor.
 If there are no objections, proceed to planning the first Supervisory College.

-Develop and execute information sharing agreements necessary for the protection of confidential information that will be shared among college members Acceptance of the wording of these agreements and the protections they provide are key to the insurer releasing college materials.
+Develop and execute information sharing agreements necessary for the protection of confidential information that will be shared among college members.
+Acceptance of the wording of these agreements and the protections they provide are key to the insurer releasing college materials.

+Consider establishing and maintaining a confidential information sharing tool or portal, with an appropriate level of access controls and monitoring in place, to collect and share information among college members that have entered into a Coordination/Information Sharing Agreement.

-At the college, present an initialTerms of Reference document that summarizes various important aspects of the college collected prior to the college meeting, then discuss and adjust as deemed appropriate by members.
+At the college, present an initial Coordination Agreement or Terms of Reference document that summarizes various important aspects of the college collected prior to the college meeting, then discuss and adjust as deemed appropriate by members.

 At the college, present an initial Crisis Management Plan for discussion then adjust as deemed appropriate by members.